NanoNets/ocr-python/README.rst

 **This software is perpetually free :)**

 Have Advanced Intelligent Document Processing Needs ?
-Want to Automate Manual Data Entry Using AI ?
 ------------
 We provide OCR and IDP solutions customised for various use cases - invoice automation, Receipt OCR, purchase order automation, accounts payable automation, ID Card OCR and many more.